Festival of the Arts

 Pete Malinverni Trio

 Peter Malinverni, head of Jazz Studies at SUNY Purchase, believes that music is most worthwhile when it addresses things that matter to people.
-This soul-stirring program features songs that reflect and inspire the human spirit from a variety of cultural and roots traditions as filtered through a Jazz lens.
+This special program celebrates the legacy of American composer Leonard Bernstein, whose life and music expresses and continues to inspire what is best in the human spirit.

 Koehler & Kelly